 Go over the incident and review the Proven Success Indicators with your Account Manager.

 Identify how you can reach more people next time and how you market the fact you have an emergency notification system to increase participation rates.
 Evaluate your user management methods to determine what could be most effective.

 4. Refine user data and data integrity

 Cleansing user data is a never ending job.
 Use this as an opportunity to update contact information and purge any old data.

 With your review and analysis complete and your improvements implemented, run frequent tests to ensure success.

-Download the whole Critical Communications Cycle eBook or whitepaper to delve into the different stages of the Cycle, view the full Critical Communications Cycle Infographic, and learn more about how you can prepare for an emergency using your emergency notification system.
+Download the whole Critical Communications Cycle whitepaper to delve into the different stages of the Cycle, view the full Critical Communications Cycle Infographic, and learn more about how you can prepare for an emergency using your emergency notification system.